TriumvirateLabs/UdemyCrashCourse/README.md

 Welcome!
 Getting started with this image is very simple.
 Each of the 30 installed languages has a dedicated directory with a starter file you can run.
 Below are the commands to execute each of these files.
 To run the starter code, change into the language's directory (for example, `cd /home/root/CrashCourse/Ada`) and run the relevant command.
-There's also a convenient script to execute all* of the `Hello, world!`s located in `/home/root` (the same directory you boot into when running this image) named `sanity_check.sh`.
+There's also a convenient script to execute all* of the `Hello, world!`s located in `/home/root` (the same directory you load into when running this image) named `sanity_check.sh`.
 To execute it, run `bash sanity_check.sh`.

-*Erlang, Occam-π, and SuperCollider are not included in this script so they must be run manually.
+*Erlang, Occam-π, and SuperCollider are not included in this script so must be run manually.

 NOTES:
      Dart: You must instead cd with `cd /home/root/CrashCourse/Dart/hello`